 There There is easily one of the best books about Native Americans.
 It's modern literature that uniquely tells the plight of modern, urban Native Americans, particularly in Oakland, California, through the lens of over a dozen characters dealing with issues like identity, addiction and grief.
 Their lives all interconnect and ultimately converge in a stunning and powerful finale at a pow-wow.

 It's about the lost identities of a group of people who suffered violence and injustices that were not fully appreciated in the eyes of history.

-While you won’t be able to put this Native American literature book down at the end, you should be aware that it is very difficult to keep track of all of the characters and how their lives overlap.
+While you won't be able to put this Native American literature book down at the end, you should be aware that this character-driven novel is very difficult to keep track of all of the characters and how their lives overlap.
 I started this book on audio, and while it was immersive and fascinating, it became too difficult for me to follow, so I picked up the paperback copy, and I would recommend you do the same if you read this book.